aws-samples/aws-sdk-js-notes-app/README.md

 - backend performs create, delete, get, list and update operations on DynamoDB.
 - frontend does put, get, delete operations using an S3 browser client.

-### Create backend API

-- Run: `yarn build:backend`
-- This generates bundles to be deployed to lambda.

 ### Deploy infrastructure